ambanum/political-ads-crowdsourcing-client/README.md

 ```

 Modify values of `SERVER` and `APP_DIR` variables in the script `/internals/scripts/deploy.sh`.
-- `SERVER` is username and the hostname of your server where the script will connect to copy the built application
+- `SERVER` is the username and hostname of your server where the script will connect to copy the built application over SSH
 - `APP_DIR` is the target directory in your server where the built app will be copied

 For example: